Anterior Cruciate Ligament

 - anteromedial instabilility

-- Acute MCL and ACL injuries: first results of minimal-invasive MCL ligament bracing with combined ACL single-bundle reconstruction.
+- Acute MCL / ACL injuries: results of minimal-invasive MCL ligament bracing with ACL single-bundle reconstruction.

 - anterolateral instability: